kubernetes-sigs/nfs-ganesha-server-and-external-provisioner/docs/usage.md

 ## Usage

-The nfs-provisioner has been deployed and is now watching for claims it should provision volumes for.
+The nfs-ganesha-server-and-external-provisioner has been deployed and is now watching for claims it should provision volumes for.
 No such claims can exist until a properly configured `StorageClass` for claims to request is created.

 Edit the `provisioner` field in `deploy/kubernetes/class.yaml` to be the provisioner's name.
 Configure the `parameters`.